arenaxr/arena-docs/content/python/animations.md

 ```

 ### Permanent Animations
-Sometimes you want animations to be associated with the object.
-You can do this by adding the animation as an attribute to the object
+Sometimes you want `Animation`s to be associated with the object.
+You can do this by adding the `Animation` as an `Attribute` to the `Object`:
 ```python
 # this makes it such that xr_logo will ALWAYS play the animation when someone joins
 # your ARENA scene, since the animation is now associated with that object: